ji-zai/personal-site/content/essays/seek-truth.md

 Something is a skill when there's some notion of "goodness" to it: i.e. one way of doing it is better than another.
 And in the case of seeking truth, "well" is simply how quickly you can seek truths about a system.

 To make talking about seeking truth easier, let's define "delusion" as the exact opposite of a "truth".
-"Uncovering a truth" about a system == "Reducing delusion" about a system such that the degree of delusion reduced is proportional to how much the truth tells us about the system.
+"Uncovering a truth" about a system == "Reducing delusion" about a system such that the degree of delusion reduced is proportional to how much the truth tells you about the system.

 (Show this to be true with a simple, contrived example of a system and two strategies).